At the beginning of this year, Instagram reported 500 million daily active Stories users worldwide (up from 400 million in 2018).

 "We post Instagram stories frequently and that drives the most traffic to our website.
 Instagram helps us discover what customers are doing and saying, it is the best way to create advocates for our brand." -

 #3.
 Coffee Circle, a Certified B-Corp that Combines Economic Success With Social Impact

-This Berlin-based Specialty Coffee Roaster (@CoffeeCircle) delivers the best coffees in the world to your door.
-“Ethically minded and committed to transparency, it buys coffee directly from Colombian, Ethiopian, Laotian and Burmese producers and works with them to keep traditional and ecological cultivation methods.
+This Berlin-based Specialty Coffee Roaster (@CoffeeCircle) delivers the most select coffees in the world to your door.
+"Ethically minded and committed to transparency, it buys coffee directly from Colombian, Ethiopian, Laotian and Burmese producers and works with them to keep traditional and ecological cultivation methods.
 Coffee Circle uses its main feed and Stories to introduce its coffee partners from around the world.
-These slice-of-life videos and images show the real-world impact the brand is making and reinforces their commitment to openness.”
+These slice-of-life videos and images show the real-world impact the brand is making and reinforces their commitment to openness."

 "Instagram is the place where we can tell our brand story and engage with our customers.
 With Instagram Stories, our community travels with us in real-time." - Maria Hänel, Marketing Manager